fr33bits/SpaceSync/README.md

 # SpaceSync

-SpaceSync is a room reservation and scheduling app
+SpaceSync is a room reservation and scheduling app.

 ## Set up